Holidays in Hesse with typical Hessian specialties

-What is typical for the food in Hessen?
-We answer this question on our vacation Hesse to.
-On this Enjoyment trip Hessian specialties are on our menu.
-Butchers, bakers, cheesemakers and winemakers explain their craft and products to us.
-Below we discover Hessian specialties such as the Ahle sausage.
-Arctic char from northern Hesse.
-The “fairytale gourmet box” from Bad Emstal.
-Sausage specialties from meat sommelier.
+What is typical for the food in Hesse?
+We will look into this question on our holiday in Hesse.
+Typical Hessian specialties are on our menu on this gourmet journey.
+Butchers, bakers, cheesemakers and winegrowers explain their craft and their products to us.
+Among them we discover Hessian specialties such as the Ahle Sausage.
+Char from Northern Hesse.
+The "Fairy Tale Gourmet Box" from Bad Emstal.
+Bratwurst specialties from the meat sommelier.
 This includes organic bread and cheese as well as Riesling.
 They all have one thing in common.
-They contain ingredients from the region.
-Essen is in Hessen Slow food from the farmers from the neighborhood.
+They contain locally sourced ingredients.
+Essen in Hessen is slow food from the local farmer.
 The producer knows the origin and the type of rearing exactly.
-A culinary journey so how we love them.
+A culinary journey as we love it.

 Do you like to travel by motorhome?